 - Medicare Advantage, Medicare SELECT, or another specialty Medicare plan like PACE (all of which must cover everything in Medicare Part A).

-If Medicare is the secondary payer for your health claims because your primary payer is a private insurance plan, VA care, retiree insurance, or a COBRA plan, then you also have minimum essential coverage.
+If you have private insurance plan, VA care, retiree insurance, or a COBRA plan, then you also have minimum essential coverage.
 If your plan qualified as minimum essential coverage before you enrolled in Medicare, it will continue to count as such.

 If you only have Medicare Part B, then you do not have minimum essential coverage from Medicare.